 Most schools in Uganda teach in English.
 English is widely spoken and understood by most people.
 The majority of international schools are located in the capital, Kampala.
 Some of these offer the British educational curriculum while others offer the American curriculum.
 International schools are more expensive.
 Most primary schools usually start formal teaching from Grade 1 at six years old.
 Universal free education is only available for Ugandan nationals aged 6 to 16 years.

 Employment and Recognised Qualifications

 Employment opportunities are available for British nationals.
 However, you require a valid work permit to work in Uganda.
-You may also be required to provide a police clearance /disclosure from your home country before receiving a work permit.
+You may also be required to provide a police clearance /disclosure from your home country and/or from Uganda before receiving a work permit.
 The Directorate of Citizenship and Immigration Control handles all work permit applications.
 Arrangements for applying for work permits should be made prior to entering the country.

 Entry and Residence Requirements

 British nationals need a visa to enter Uganda, you should apply online for an ‘e-visa’